katerinamant/js-elearning-website/README.md

 | `katerina`  | `katerina`  |
 | `alex`      | `alex`      |

 ## Persistence & Assumptions

+When the usage of MongoDB is disabled:

+- Users, carts and sessions are managed using a DAO structure.
 - Carts are stored in memory and will be lost when the server restarts.

-- Users and carts are managed using a DAO structure.
+When the server uses MongoDB:

+- Carts are stored in the database and are preserved, even when the server restarts.

 ## Technologies Used

 - **Frontend**: HTML, CSS, JavaScript, Handlebars, React.
-- **Backend**: Node.js, Express.js.
+- **Backend**: Node.js, Express.js, MongoDB.
 - **Authentication**: Session-based using UUIDs.

 Made with ❤️ by Alex Papadopoulos and Katerina Mantaraki for 🎓